shelling/app-ldap/README.md

 you should just be able to do

     $ cpan App::LDAP

+You can also intall it into the [perlbrew](http://perlbrew.pl/) environment via [cpanm](https://github.com/miyagawa/cpanminus).
+Actually, this is the way used on developing App::LDAP.

+Of course, you can use the most basic way.
 Download it, unpack it, then build it as per the usual:

     $ perl Makefile.PL
     $ make && make test